 Clean Battery Terminals & Check the Lawn Tractor’s Battery

 Make sure your battery terminals are clean and make a good connection.
 If they are showing signs of corrosion, clean them with a baking soda water solution consisting of 2 cups of water and 3 heaping tablespoons of baking soda.
 Use a wire brush to clean.

 Check your battery to make sure it is fully charged.
 If it is not, place it on a trickle charger to make sure it is fully charged and will hold a charge.
 You will have to replace a battery that will not hold a charge.
 Read more about checking and charging your battery here.

 Remove Debris Around the Electrical Components & Wiring

 Check your electrical components and wiring for debris.
 Remove any debris you find.
-Debris can hold moisture and cause your electrical components to prematurely for corrosion and fail.
+Debris can hold moisture and cause your electrical components to prematurely corrode and fail.